fjn308/wfwp/README.md

 Download the `wfwp.exe` from [Releases](https://github.com/fjn308/wfwp/releases) and put it into a proper folder, where `wfwp` can generate configuration or other files and cache pictures.
 During the first run, it will download the database (`resolved.dat`, ~5MB) automatically after initial settings are saved.
 You can also manually download the database [here](https://raw.githubusercontent.com/fjn308/wfwp/main/upload/resolved.dat) and put it into the same folder before running `wfwp`.

-If your network is limited to accessing GitHub or Wikipedia, an HTTP proxy has to be set up and configured.
+If your network is limited to accessing GitHub or Wikipedia, an proxy has to be set up.
+You can then configure it in the wfwp settings menu (only HTTP proxies are supported), or in the settings of Windows.
+For the latter, wfwp follows the proxy settings of your system and performs better.

 # 5. Things You May Want to Know